Habeebamoo/intunel-backend/README.md

 * Consumer Groups enable multiple worker instances for horizontal scaling.
 * Goroutine concurrency is intentionally capped at 10 using a semaphore to maintain stable resource usage.
 * Additional notification channels can be added without changing the API by extending the worker layer.
+* Scheduled notifications are stored in PostgreSQL for durability and converted to UTC at request time using IANA timezone names.
+* The Scheduler, Consumer, and Reaper all run as goroutines within the same worker binary sharing a single Redis and PostgreSQL connection pool.